Before you think that perhaps you should use me for you next photo-shoot, let me start by asking you some questions.

 In this digital age, with every Tom, Dick and Harry carrying a digital compact camera or a smartphone, my profession has become a bit of a joke because everyone can take a picture.
 Yes, any fool can take pictures, just like everybody can drive a car and just like everyone can use a computer to browse the internet.
 Yet really there has never been an era in which there have been 'professional' cameras, only cameras with a higher than average price tag that have attracted the attention of the professional for a different reason - their strength, their ease of use and their reliability - not their ability to turn in better pictures!
 That is still solely the preserve of a skilled eye.
 The camera has always been merely the tool to convert vision to paper in the view of the professional, yet the myths built up around the Leica or the Nikon F or the Hasselbad have turned the heads of amateurs who think that by using the equipment choice of a professional they will be able to emulate their artistic skills as well.
 By extension that means that simply by driving a Mercedes I can be as skilful and fast as Lewis Hamilton, surely?

-But why do you prefer to drive a BMW rather than a cheaper Vauxhall, or why do you prefer an Apple MacBook Pro over the cheaper Windows laptop?
+But why do you prefer to drive a BMW rather than a cheaper Vauxhall, or why do you prefer an Apple MacBook Pro over a cheaper Windows laptop?
 If you are serious about your business and serious about the clients whose interests you claim to have at heart; if you want to portray and market them in the best possible way, then you need to be serious about where you get your photography.

 What stuns me and my colleagues the most about those of you searching for free deals is that everything these days is based on vision and image, far more than it has ever been before.
 We are fed and feed others an overdose of visual messages.
 More than ever photography is one of the main tools of communication, be it for promotion, marketing, packaging, endorsements, merchandising and so on.
 And then prospective clients have the temerity to demand such an important and moneymaking part of their business for free?
 Really?

 Now that is insulting to me and my fellow professionals.
-I am an experienced professional photographer with over 48 years in the business and I am still trying to make a sustainable income from this profession; something that is becoming harder to do with each passing year.
+I am an experienced professional photographer with almost 50 years in the business and I am still trying to make a sustainable income from this profession; something that is becoming harder to do with each passing year.
 I do not want my name attached to any bad pictures, whether they are commissioned photographs or ones that I took for pleasure.
 Every picture of mine that gets published, whether it's in a newspaper or magazine, on a web site or in a brochure, is what my reputation rides on.
 I cannot afford to have any bad pictures out there.
 So that there is absolutely no , I have no interest in working for free, or cheaply or to showcase my work or because the exposure will be good for me - all enticements I have had dangled in front of me like carrots to a donkey.

 Somehow a misconception has been created that we - that is, photographers all over the world - get rich on the backs of our clients.
 Sadly that's just not true for the vast majority of us.
 It's doubly sad because many photographers have far more skill and morals that both the clients and the people they are asked to photograph - for free.